lifeofal/lifeofal/README.md

 Finished the front end of the site.
 Its fully reactive with mobile support.
 Some of the color schemes are a bit off with the clashing white and gradient.
 Also am not a big fan of the work section.
 Might change up the colors and content.

+### April 04, 2022 🫠

+Mobile vh sizes on FireFox are hot garbage.
+Every time I try to click on an input element it resizes the entire screen when the keyboard pops in.
+Spent 15+ hours trying to fix it but seems like this has been an old bug for FF.
+Giving up for now and just fixing more mobile bugs such as sizing and image loading.

 --------------------------------------------------
 # REACT readme:
 ## Getting Started with Create React App